Regional Relief and Recovery Fund (RRRF) — funding requests up to $1,000,000

 Refer to the application guide for instructions on how to complete the form.
 Applications cannot be started and saved, so must be completed in one session.
 Incomplete applications will not be assessed and will be considered ineligible for funding.

-Businesses are limited to the submission of one application for RRRF.
+Businesses are limited to one successful application for RRRF.

-Under the RRRF, your funding request may be scaled to your operating deficit, but not be more than $1 million.
-For pre-revenue firms that have received angel or venture capital funding, requests will be scaled to 50% of annual operating costs to maintain operations for six months up to a maximum of $500,000, less other approved federal COVID supports.
+Under the RRRF, your funding request may be scaled to your operating deficit, but may not be more than $1 million for revenue generating firms.
+For pre-revenue firms that have received angel or venture capital funding, requests will be scaled your annual operating costs to maintain operations for twelve months up to a maximum of $500,000, less other approved federal COVID supports.